Sunday, August 17, 2025

 Fauquier County Tapscotts – The Genetic Line, James E. Tapscott

 In the past, we have had some questions and doubts about the origins of the Fauquier County Tapscotts and whether DNA could confirm as a progenitor Elizabeth Percifull and, for some, James E. Tapscott (Fauquier County Tapscotts, Tapscotts and DNA Testing, DNA Testing Once Again).
 Note that I always use the term “Fauquier County Tapscotts” to mean anyone descended from ancestors who had the name “Tapscott” and who lived in Fauquier County in the first half of the 1800s.
 I do not mean only people who still bear the Tapscott name.
-I have recently had a number of breakthroughs that provide exceedingly strong DNA evidence indicating that at least some present-day Fauquier County Tapscotts do indeed have as ancestors both James and Elizabeth, and also that some have as an ancestor Elizabeth, but not James.
+I have recently had a number of breakthroughs that provide rather good DNA evidence indicating that at least some present-day Fauquier County Tapscotts do indeed have as ancestors both James and Elizabeth, and also that some have as an ancestor Elizabeth, but not James.
 The DNA results are too complicated to publish as a blog at this time, but perhaps they can be combined and simplified sufficiently to allow blogging in the future.
-But now we can comfortably claim that some Fauquier County Tapscotts are descended from Henry the Immigrant through his great grandson James and James's wife, Elizabeth.
+But now we can reasonably claim that some Fauquier County Tapscotts are descended from Henry the Immigrant through his great grandson James and James's wife, Elizabeth.

 James E. Tapscott (could that be James “Edney” Tapscott?) was the only son of Ezekiel Tapscott.
 He was also the grandson of Edney and Judith Purcell Tapscott and the great grandson of Henry Tapscott, the Immigrant, and his wife, Ann Edney.
 The histories of James's antecedents are detailed in the book Henry the Immigrant, The First Tapscotts of Virginia.
 James was not the source of genes for all the Fauquier Tapscotts, but he was certainly the source of their name.